 Wimp you say?
 I am sure.
 Even though I can swim, the truth is that I am kind of afraid of falling INTO water.
 I do like to be the observer, but not the participant.
 Ever since I nearly drowned at the age of nine, due to a stupid swimming instructor who refused to help me when I was gasping for air, pools, lakes, oceans, and even ponds are not my best friends.
 But if an eight-year-old child can do it, so can I. So, in the boat I went.

 Mike, of course, rowed the boat the entire time and did a spectacular job.
 We all enjoyed the ride, but barely escaped several collisions.
-It was suggested at one point that I assume the responsibility of rowing the boat, but I gracefully declined.
-Due to my extreme anal retentiveness and advanced skills in navigation however, we made it through the 45 minute trip without any injuries or insurance claims.
+At one point, they suggested that I assume the responsibility of rowing the boat, but I gracefully declined.
+Due to my extreme anal retentiveness and advanced skills in navigation, however, we made it through the 45 minute trip without any injuries or insurance claims.

 Lees is a bit more adventurous than I am.
 As an unconditional friend for more than 30 years, she can appreciate my lack of eagerness for any perilous undertakings.
 I told Lees, who grew up in the country, but lived for many years in Manhattan, that this would be the closest I would ever get to white-water rafting or any other water sport.
 Needless to say, she found my statement amusing.
 Much like the closest I would ever get to camping would be the Holiday Inn, or perhaps dozing off on a bench in Central Park, but with a fully-charged battery on my cell phone.